Corporate Membership at Greystone has its Perks

 “For me, it's been a way for me to care for my team and my leaders,” says Harry.
 “We have 43 employees, and Greystone gives us a chance to build a relationship with them, to serve them, allow them to have some fun, whether it's lunch or dinner, or comradery, or playing there at the Club.”

-Coming in the spring of 2022, Members will also be able to enjoy a new Lakeside Activities Center next to the pools.
+Since the spring of 2022, Members have also been able to enjoy the Lakeside Activities Center next to the pools.
 It will include new pickleball courts and a full-size basketball court.
 There’ll be a dock put in, and the lake will be dredged and stocked with fish so Members can do some fishing.

 “I've been a Member of another club for probably 10 years,” says Harry.
 “I probably only used it once or twice a year.
 At Greystone you have all these amenities, a full calendar of creative events, and multiple restaurants.
 We're using the Club four or five times a month.”